drcsh/python-raycaster/README.md

 For performance and ease of image processing, I decided to use pygame.

+# Raycasting Calculation

+In ssloy's original raycaster, we start at the player coordinates x,y with a player angle which is in relation to the x axis.
+This angle will be the center of the player's field of view.

+For each vertical column of pixels we want on the render area, we work out the angle of that column in relation to the player's angle, and do some trigonometry to work out a point 0.05 of a map tile along a theoretical line (ray) at that angle from the player.

+We then do this in a loop, basically travelling down the ray at 0.05 map tiles per iteration until we hit a wall.
+We then work out where on the texture of that wall the ray has hit, and render it to scale depending on how far away the ray now is from the player.

+However, while this works well in C++, it's slow in Python, with each full raycast of the screen averaging at about 0.56s.

+To improve the situation I decided that rather than travelling the whole length of the ray, we're only really interested in where the ray passes into another map square, at that's the only location we may encounter a wall (since walls are always 1x1 square).

+To work out these points of interest, we solve the linear equation of the ray, and knowing which direction the ray is traveling in relation to the x and y axis, we can calculate where the ray will cross those lines.
+We then take the closest one as our ray location, and keep hopping along these 'points of interest' until we hit a wall.

+This is significantly more efficient, clocking in at 0.04 to 0.07s per full sweep.
+There is more to be done however, including removing unnecessary duplicate calculations (e.g. when we calculate our POIs, the further away POI is likely to come up repeatedly)

 # In Action

 Basic version with fisheye correction: